2014 Farafra ambush: Background

 Militant groups such as Ansar Bait al-Maqdis have ramped up an anti-military campaign that involves bombings and shootings in Egypt since the 2013 coup d'état which saw the removal of President Mohamed Morsi, followed by a violent crackdown on his supporters.
 The same checkpoint was attacked less than two months earlier when five army conscripts were killed by gunmen.

 The perpetrators of the second attack were initially described as smugglers by security officials interviewed by Reuters, who said that they are being paid by their militant comrades in Egypt to ship them weapons from Libya, a country plagued by instability following the 2011 NATO-backed uprising that toppled Muammar Gaddafi.

 Attack

 The checkpoint, situated on the Farafra Oasis Road near the borders with Libya, was attacked by 20 gunmen, initially described as smugglers, in weapon-mounted vehicles with machine guns as well as rocket-propelled grenades that were used to blow up an ammunitions storage.
-After the 30-minute exchange of fire, the checkpoint was destroyed, with twenty-one soldiers killed, some of them burned, and some others wounded.
+After the 30-minute exchange of fire, the checkpoint was destroyed, killing 21 soldiers, with some burned to death and others wounded.
 This was followed by clashes where three of the attackers were killed by security forces.
 The militants also tried to infiltrate the site with two booby trapped vehicles, but the army said that they were retrieved and defused by bomb experts.
 Ambulances were sent to the location, as well as reinforcements which included army helicopters and special forces to hunt down the militants.